Fresh off the BBC wire:

 NBC’s Richard Engel reports the “images look like NATO used bunker busters on compound”.

-That is some “no fly zone” that is being enforced; apparently civilians, women and children (Saif Qaddafi and Qaddafi grandchildren) on the ground are considered legitimate targets.
+That is some “no fly zone” that is being enforced; apparently civilians, women and children (Saif Qaddafi’s wife and children) on the ground are considered legitimate targets.
 Mr. Obama and his White House have spoken out of both sides of their mouths as to whether “regime change” was their goal.
 Defense Secretary Gates has admitted that Libya did not pose any “actual or imminent threat” to the US.
 Mr. Obama has refused to characterize the Libyan intervention as a war even though it obviously is.
 The US is, just as obviously, the lead actor despite the faux NATO patina and gloss put on the pig.

 So, is this type of action, full frontal force against the head of state and his family permitted under the UN resolution or the US guidance?
 Well, the operative UN provision is UNSCR 1973 .
 The OLC authorizing memo text is here.